Arthur Knight (film critic): Film teacher

-His former students at USC include George Lucas, Robert Zemeckis, John Carpenter and Randal Kleiser.
+His former students at USC include Thom Andersen, George Lucas, Robert Zemeckis, John Carpenter and Randal Kleiser.
 His former film history students at the City College of New York Institute of Film Techniques include Donald Swerdlow (now Don Canaan), an award-winning journalist and film editor, Producer Michael Hertzberg, DGA-First AD - Frank Capra Award Recipient Alex Hapsas, Writer-Director David Saperstein (Cocoon).

-Mirza Mehdi Tehrani (Lecturer of film studies at the University of Tehran College of Fine Arts and film critic) was one of his last students in 1990.
+Mehdi Tehrani (Lecturer of film studies at the University of Tehran College of Fine Arts and film critic) was one of his last students in 1990.

 Movie critic

 He reviewed movies for many publications, principally: